 The Singing Tower carillon

 The carillon at Bok Tower Gardens has 60 bells ranging in weight from 16 pounds to nearly 12 tons.
 The instrument was designed and built in 1928 by John Taylor Bellfoundry, Ltd. of Loughborough, England which still makes bells today.
 There are four carillons in Florida, approximately 200 in North America and 600 throughout the world.
+See a list created by Guild of Carillonneurs in North America of all North American carillons.

 How is carillon music written and played?